Epidemic models with digital and manual contact tracing: Introduction

+We also compare the digital (only) contact tracing model and compare it with the manual (only) contact tracing model of \cite{zhang_analysing_2021} to see how the critical app-using fraction $\pi_c$ relates to the critical fraction $p_c$ of contacts that are manually contact traced, having all other model parameters equal.
+We prove that $\pi_c>p_c$ and, as a by-product, obtain a new explicit expression for $p_c$ only given implicitly in \cite{zhang_analysing_2021}.

-In Section \ref{sec:model}, we define the digital contact tracing model as well as the model having both manual and digital contact tracing.
-In Section \ref{sec:earlystageapprox}, we present and prove the main result approximating the initial phase of the epidemic in a large population (Section \ref{sec:earlystageapp} for digital tracing only, Section \ref{sec:earlystagecomb} for both types of tracing).
-Then, in Section \ref{sec:numerical} we illustrate our results numerically, compare the effect of manual and digital contact tracing and investigate their combined effect.
+In Section \ref{sec:model}, we define the digital contact tracing model as well as the model having both manual and digital contact tracing. {In Section \ref{sec:mainresults}, we present the main results and provide some intuition.} Next, {we give the proofs and explain more about} approximating the initial phase of the epidemic in a large population ({Section \ref{sec:early_dct}} for digital tracing only, {Section \ref{sec:early_comb}} for both types of tracing).
+Then, in Section \ref{sec:numerical}, we illustrate our results numerically, compare the effect of manual and digital contact tracing and investigate their combined effect.
 Finally, we summarize our conclusions and discuss potential improvements of the present models in Section \ref{sec:discussion}.